jakob30061/ASX1-Cura-Printer-Profile/README.md

 ### General Information
 Since ```Cura v4.8``` the Artillery Sidewinder X1 and Genius is supported by default.

-If you dont't like the 3D Model of the Artillery Sidewinder X1 shipped with Cura 4.8 and newer you can copy a high-res 3D Model from ```src/meshes``` to ```C:\Program Files\Ultimaker Cura 4.7\resources\meshes```.
+If you don't like the 3D Model of the Artillery Sidewinder X1 shipped with Cura 4.8 and newer you can copy a high-res 3D Model from ```src/meshes``` to ```C:\Program Files\Ultimaker Cura 4.7\resources\meshes```.